coldrye-archive/inxs/CONTRIBUTING.md

     * Use `make lint` to check
 * Have a look at Travis CI
     * Whenever you push your changes, Travis CI will run the existing tests and lint your code
+* Contributors whose PRs have been accepted will of course be named in the contributors list